Last Updated on January 10, 2023

 12) Travel Nurse – $5000 to $10,000 / month plus accommodation

 Travelling Nurses are usually assigned for projects that range between 13 and 26 weeks in duration, but often live in a foreign country for a few months at a time.
 This kind of schedule allows for lots of traveling time between assignments.
 To secure opportunities you would need to be a registered nurse, and if you can speak or understand an additional language or two, your chances are even better to land exciting opportunities.
-Jobs available include public or private healthcare institutions or medical facilities managed by NGO’s or international aid organizations.
+Nursing jobs available include public or private healthcare institutions or medical facilities managed by NGO’s or international aid organizations.

 Gig Economists jobs that let you see the world